 - Over half (55 percent) of teens surveyed say that they would like to learn more about how to manage their money, but 50 percent of teens say that their parents talk to them about money once a month or less.

-"JA Finance Park Virtual will help bring Junior Achievement's nationally recognized personal finance curriculum to more young people across the country in a way that's fun and inviting for them to learn," said Annella Metoyer, Houston Market President for Capital One Bank.
+"JA Finance Park Virtual will help bring Junior Achievement's nationally recognized personal finance curriculum to more young people across the country in a way that's fun and inviting for them to learn," said Carolyn Berkowitz, vice president of Community Affairs at Capital One.
 "Capital One is proud to continue our long-standing partnership with Junior Achievement to help young people learn important financial skills critical for their economic success."

 Teachers who have piloted JA Finance Park Virtual in the classroom have found the online channel particularly effective in teaching their students.

 JA Finance Park Virtual is the latest innovation to stem from a six-year partnership between Junior Achievement and Capital One.
 Since 2006, Capital One has contributed more than $13 million to Junior Achievement to help thousands of students across the U.S. gain the money-management and life skills needed to compete effectively in the global economy.
 Together, Capital One and Junior Achievement created an innovative mobile financial education program, launched in 2006, called Capital One/Junior Achievement Finance Park.
-As of summer 2011, Capital One/Junior Achievement Finance Park has impacted more than 80,000 students, including 21,000 in the greater Houston region.
+As of summer 2011, Capital One/Junior Achievement Finance Park has impacted more than 80,000 students.

 To experience JA Finance Park Virtual, please visit http://financepark.ja.org.